LissandraRodrigues/happy_aplicacao/README.md

 	- [ ] Armazenamento do contato no banco de dados;
 	- [ ] Exibição do contato no detalhe do orfanato.

-- [ ] Botão de excluir as imagens no formulário de criação do orfanato.
+- [ ] Botão de excluir as imagens no formulário de criação do orfanato;

+- [ ] <a href = "https://blog.rocketseat.com.br/react-native-shimmer/"> Efeito Shimmer </a> enquanto as páginas/telas estão carregando;

+- [ ] Página inicial na versão Mobile;

+- [ ] Pop-up de sucesso no cadastro do Orfanato;

+- [ ] Pop-up de erro no cadastro do Orfanato.

 </div>